-No. Other types of facilities include, but are not limited to, nursing facilities, assisted living communities, personal care homes, rehabilitation facilities, and home and community based programs.
+No, other types of facilities include, but are not limited to, nursing facilities, personal care homes, rehabilitation facilities, and home and community based programs.

-May anyone give consent to the transfer, admission or discharge?
+Can any relative give consent to the transfer, admission or discharge?

-No. The law provides a list of the persons authorized to say 'yes' or 'no' to the transfer, admission or discharge.
+No. The law provides a list of the relatives who are authorized to say yes or no to the transfer, admission or discharge.

-Does it matter who is asked to provide the consent as long as they are on the list?
+Does it matter which relative is asked to provide the consent as long as they are on the list?

 Yes, it does matter.
-The law also provides the priority order in which one is selected as the one authorized to answer for the loved one.
+The law also provides the order in which the relatives are authorized to answer for the loved one.